-The coalition action selection approach has shown superior performance, with a convergence of around 95% to offline optimal at different problem sizes, but the performance of sequential action selection algorithms decreases, up to 92%, as the size of the problem increases.
+The coalition action selection approach has shown superior performance, with a convergence of around 95% to offline optimal in the best runs of different problem sizes, but the performance of sequential action selection algorithms decreases, up to 92%, as the size of the problem increases.
 Note that the two algorithms perform almost the same for very small arrival rates because all traffic demands can be accepted without exhausting the resource constraint.
-For $k{max} = 10$ , Figure 2 shows that the coalition action selection converges faster, but Figure 4 shows that they are almost the same because it is plotted only for the maximum convergence.
+For $k{max} = 10$, Figure 2 shows that the coalition action selection converges faster, but Figure 4 shows that they are almost the same because it is plotted only for the maximum convergence.

-To compare the computational cost of performing sequential action selection and coalition action selection, we present the number of executions for each corresponding run that led to the peak convergence in Figure 4.
-Unlike Figure 3, which plotted the number of executions as box plots on the run episodes, Figure 4 plots the mean number of executions on the run episodes, because we have to plot a scalar value for every $k{max}$ on the x-axis.
+To compare computational complexity, we present the running time for each corresponding run that led to peak convergence in Figure 4.
+Unlike Figure 3, which plotted the complexities as box plots in the run episodes, Figure 4 plots the average CPU time in the run episodes because we have to plot a scalar value for every k{max} on the X-axis.
 The result shows that the coalition action selection has a lower complexity than the sequential action selection.

-Figure 4: The comparison of the coalition and sequential action selection in terms of performance, number of executions, and running time in CPU time for different numbers of traffic demand arrival rates
+Figure 4: The comparison of the coalition action selection and sequential action selection in terms of performance at peak convergence and average running time, of the episodes of the best run, in CPU time at different numbers of traffic demand arrival rates